-VCAEC are also carrying out a survey for all community groups registered to them to better understand the impacts of COVID.
+The operation of this service varies to better understand the impacts of

+tremendously with the different protected COVID.

 characteristics so therefore I am

-somewhat surpris sed that the EIA has s not
+somewhat surprised that the EIA has not

 been included in the report.

 Item 9 - 12 Month Review of Community Advice Service